 The most convenient place to buy tea for most people is Amazon.com.
 You won’t generally find the highest qualitiey varieties here, but they have a few good options when it comes to ripe pu’er (Shou Cha).
 This 2010 Longrun Pu-erh Tea from Dali in Yunnan is a good buy, as is this loose leaf compressed variety that comes in a bamboo leaf tube.

 I have not found a good Sheng Cha (raw tea) on Amazon.

 Generation Tea specializes in the highest quality Chinese teas and they have an exceptionally large selection of Pu-erh.
 Unfortunately, you have to deal with their hideous website, but in this case it’s worth it.
 Their selection ranges from teas that cost $10 to one from the 1930s that costs $30,000 (yes, you read that correctly).
 Check out their selection for yourself.

 With so many options, it can be hard to pick one.
 The descriptions generally give you a good idea what to expect from each tea and should help you make a decision.
 The older the tea, the more it will cost, so you can save a lot of money by buying a younger tea and letting it age yourself.
 You could also make a lot of money by reselling it once it has aged.
 Quite a few people buy pu-erh teas as an investment.

 Teavivre has a pretty large selection of Pu’er teas overall.
-If you are looking for a loose leaf variety, this ripened aged loose pu-erh is a good option.
-For a ripened cake, try this wonderful 2013 Fenqing Tribute Cake or these cute little ripened aged mini Tuocha.
+If you are looking for a loose leaf variety, this Yunnan Palace ripened loose pu-erh is a good option.
+For a ripened cake, try this wonderful 2013 Fenqing Golden Buds Cake or these cute little ripened aged mini Tuocha bricks.